sunilsoni/interviewnotes/angular/Angular.md

 1. **AOT**: The Angular Ahead-of-Time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
 Compiling your application during the build process provides a faster rendering in the browser.
 2. **Tree-shaking**: This is the process of removing unused code resulting in smaller build size.
 In **angular-cli**, Tree-Shaking is enabled by default.
-3. **Uglify**: It is the process where the code size is reduced using various code transformations like mangling, removal of white spaces, removal of comments etc. For webpack use uglify plugin and with angular-cli specify the “prod” flag to perform the uglification process.
+3. **Uglify**: It is the process where the code size is reduced using various code transformations like mangling, removal of white spaces, removal of comments etc. For webpack use uglify plugin and with angular-cli specify the “prod" flag to perform the uglification process.
 4. **Lazy loading**: Lazy loading is the mechanism where instead of loading complete app, we load only the modules which are required at the moment thereby reducing the initial load time.
 5. **Ivy Render Engine**: It results in much smaller bundle size than the current engine with improved debugging experience.
 6. **RxJS**: RxJS makes the whole library more tree-shakable thereby reducing the final bundle size.
 However, it has some breaking changes like operators chaining is not possible instead, pipe() function (helps in better tree shaking) is introduced to add operators.